|

 .BEACHES...

-Persistent swell will result in a high risk of rip currents for the
+A persisting N/NE swell will keep a high risk of rip currents for

 &&